GallaFrancesco/dhoafparser/README.md

 written as a PEG, thanks to the [pegged](https://github.com/PhilippeSigaud/Pegged) library.

-At the moment the parser is compiled into a command line tool which reads a file containing the HOA representation of an automaton.
+The parser can be compiled into a command line tool which reads a file containing the HOA representation of an automaton.
 The program validates the file and optionally prints the whole parse tree.

-The final design of this parser is to be built as a library which allows for automata inspection providing an `immutable HOA` data structure.
+Alternatively, the parser can be used as a library by including the `source/dhoaparser/` directory.

+## Design

+Build a parser for the Hanoi Omega-Automata format which returns a data structure representing a given HOA. `struct HOA` must:
+- be `immutable` once constructed;
+- allow further encoding by providing range-like access to the body of the automaton, represented as a list of edges.

 ## Building and Usage